wbsg-uni-mannheim/productCategorization/README.md

 Improving Hierarchical Product Classification using Domain-specific Language Modelling
 ==============================

-Hierarchical product classification is a major challenge for product aggregators, who support customers in finding the right product on-line.
-To guarantee a good customer experience, product aggregators integrate heterogeneous product data from a constantly growing number of web shops into a single product hierarchy.
-Hierarchical product classification is an on-going research topic.
-Recently, pre-trained transformer models have shown state of the art performance results on many benchmark NLP tasks.
-These transformer models are pre-trained on huge text corpora using self-supervised learning and fine-tuned on downstream tasks.
+In order to deliver a coherent user experience, product aggregators like market places or price portals integrate product offers from many web shops into a single product hierarchy.
+Recently, transformer models have shown remarkable performance on various NLP tasks.
+These models are pre-trained on huge cross-domain text corpora using self-supervised learning and fine-tuned afterwards for specific downstream tasks.
+Research from other application domains indicates that additional self-supervised pre-training using domain-specific text corpora can further increase downstream performance without requiring additional task-specific training data.

-In this work we demonstrate how hierarchical product classification can be improved using the same transfer learning technique.
-We show that by using self-supervised masked language modelling on a large domain-specific product corpus, it is possible to improve hierarchical product classification.
-This large corpus of heterogeneous product offers has been extracted from the public web.
-Our best approach outperforms state of the art approaches, which rely on general pre-training and task-specific fine-tuning by 5.32%.
+In this paper we first show that transformers outperform a more traditional fastText-based classification technique on the task of assigning product offers from different web shops into a single product hierarchy.
+Afterwards, we investigate whether it is possible to further improve the performance of the transformer model by performing additional self-supervised pre-training using different corpora of product offers which were extracted from the Common Crawl.
+Our experiments show that by using large numbers of related product offers together with the heterogeneous categorization information from the original web shops for masked language modelling, it is possible to further increase the performance of the transformer model by 1.22% in wF1 and 1.36% in hF1 reaching a performance of nearly 89% wF1.
 All source code to reproduce our results is available in this repository.

 The data needed to evaluate the results is online available as well: